eoas-ubc/eoas-ubc.github.io/docs/fix-list.md

 * Courses top page: Change tables from "goals" to "delivered".
 Use "actions" listed in file `showcase notes 230215.docx`.
 * Jupyter / Python install based on EOSC 211 (and maybe EOSC 354).
 Does this include use of condalock? - see [Jupyer NB Startup](jnb-startup-win.md).
 * Project outcomes summary (Executive summary) needs reconfiguring more like the poster and showcase outline.
 Priorities are not efficient, and the whole thing is long winded.
+* Merge "dashboard deployment" onto "Developing dashboards".
+* merged Python startup and jupyternotebook startup.
+Python needs no "startup" but it can reference a few courses and resources.